hotohoto/gogo/README.md

 - Backpropagation
   - use the result of the playout to update information in the nodes on the path from C to R.

+## Discussion

+- network doesn't know how many stones for each team were passed away
+  - it's difficult to predict if it's gonna win or lose just by seeing the current stones on the board

 ## References

 - [List of Go terms](https://en.wikipedia.org/wiki/List_of_Go_terms)